 The LEAD 1010 desktop CNC is for those who love open-source hardware without all the bells and whistles of a branded CNC and enjoy tinkering with their CNC a lot.

-Ooznest is a UK based company and all their machines and parts are designed and built in UK.
+Ooznest is a UK-based brand and all their machines and parts are designed and built in the UK.

-Just like the LEAD CNC, Ooznest uses C Beam Aluminum extrusions for its frame and its rigid enough for doing most tasks except ferrous metals.
+Ooznest uses anodized aluminum extrusions for its frame, and it's rigid enough for doing most tasks except milling ferrous metals.

-The drives on the Workbee desktop CNC use Acme 8mm lead screws, exactly like the Openbuilds LEAD CNC.
+The drives on the WorkBee desktop CNC use 8mm lead screws, exactly like the Openbuilds LEAD CNC.

-For the electronics, the Ooznest Workbee takes a radically different path compared to the Openbuilds LEAD CNC.
+For electronics, the Ooznest WorkBee takes a radically different path compared to the Openbuilds LEAD CNC.

-The Workbee uses the Duet 2 -32 bit controller board from Duet 3D.
+The WorkBee Z1+ uses the Duet 2 -32 bit controller board from Duet 3D.

-Unlike Arduino Uno which is an 8 bit board, Duet 2 is a 32 bit board and that brings considerably more RAM and power to the table.
+Unlike Arduino Uno which is an 8 bit board, Duet 2 is a 32 bit board and that brings 4 GB of RAM and considerable processing power to the table.

-The firmware on the Duet 2 controller is the open source RepRap Firmware (RRF) and not GRBL as on the LEAD CNC.
+The firmware on the Duet 2 controller is the open-source RepRap Firmware 3.3 (RRF) and not GRBL as on the LEAD CNC.

 The Duet 2 controller can communicate with the computer through either WiFi or Ethernet depending on the version you choose.